 Robert and Nancy Hall Fellowship Program

 The Hall Fellowship Program provides undergraduate and graduate students at Johns Hopkins with an opportunity to gain a substantive understanding of the museum profession and to contribute to the work of the Walters Art Museum, one of the finest art museums in the nation.
-The program is primarily intended for fellows who will work on one or more specific projects in the Division of Curatorial Affairs or the Division of Education, but students may also be assigned to the following divisions: Exhibitions; Conservation and Technical Research; Development; Marketing and Communications; and Director’s Office.
+The program is primarily intended for fellows who will work on one or more specific projects in the Division of Curatorial Affairs or the Division of Education, but students may also be assigned to the following divisions: Exhibitions; Development; Marketing and Communications; and Director’s Office.

 Participants in the Hall Fellowship Program are not eligible to receive academic credit.
 Students are eligible to receive up to two Hall Fellowships during the period they are enrolled at Johns Hopkins.

-Deadline: February 25, 2010 [*Please specify whether a summer or fall fellowship is preferred*].
+Deadline: February 24, 2014 (please specify whether a summer or fall 2014 or spring 2015 fellowship is preferred*).

 The History of Art Department will make preliminary review of applications.
 A list of candidates will be forwarded to the Walters, which may conduct interviews in the process of making a final selection.